 This is coming from a driven woman who loves to work!
 So much so that I’ve gotten really burnt out several times.
 Laughter really is great medicine – if you’re down in the dumps, watch a silly movie, or read some jokes online.
 Play with your kids or grandkids and really liven the moment with them – kids are masters of living fully in the moment and playing!

 I’ve also learned not to take myself too seriously.
-To laugh off mistakes, let the small things stay small things, realized that this is a journey and if all I do is enjoy the destinations, I will only enjoy like 4 days out of my whole life!
+To laugh off mistakes, let the small things stay small things, realized that this is a journey, and if all I do is enjoy the destinations, I will only enjoy like 4 days out of my whole life!
 Seriously!
-Pretty much our entire lives is a journey of expansion, of growing so let’s choose to enjoy it!
+Pretty much our entire lives are a journey of expansion, of growing so let’s choose to enjoy it!

 #9 – Kick Fear to the Curb